Raccoon Removal: Keeping Wildlife Out of Your Home skip to main content

 Relationship Between Cats and Raccoons

-If you have outdoor pets, you should always be concerned with the types of wildlife that live on your property.
+If you have outdoor pets, you should always be concerned with the types of wildlife that live on your property in Durham.
 Some wild animals pose no threat to your pets, while others could be dangerous if they feel threatened.
-Raccoons fall into the latter category, but ...
+Raccoons fall into the latter ...

 menu